A symmetry approach to number tricks: Examples

-\begin{example} Consider $\rho=(123)$, $\mu=(12)$, and $\tau=(13)$ in $\Sigma_3$.
-Then $\rho \circ\mu=\tau$, and hence the relation $(1-\tau)+\rho\circ(\mu-\rho^2)=0$ defines a number trick of the form $\sum_if_i\circ g_i=0$ of \Cref{remark:null}, with $f_1=1$, $g_1=1-\tau$, $f_2=\rho$, and $g_2=\mu-\rho^2$.
-The output of this number trick is $999$ on the cell $a>c$.
-Performing this number trick is entirely analogous to the 1089-trick, with only a few additional steps: \begin{itemize} \item[Step 1:] Choose a three-digit number $abc$ (with $a>c$), say 321, and subtract its reverse: $321-123=198$. \item[Step 2:] Swap the first and second digits of the chosen number, and subtract the doubly rotated number: $231-213=018$.
-Finally, rotate this result and add it to the result from the first step: $801+198=999$. \end{itemize} It is very much possible for school students to discover their own number tricks by playing with relations between symmetries in this way, secretly learning group theory in the process. \end{example}
+On the cell $\{a>c\}$ this is a spectator friendly number trick with output $999$.
+Performing this number trick goes as follows: \begin{itemize} \item[Step 1:] Choose a three-digit number $abc$ (with $a>c$), say 321, and subtract its reverse: $321-123=198$. \item[Step 2:] Swap the first and second digits of the chosen number, and subtract the doubly rotated number: $231-213=018$.
+Finally, rotate this result and add it to the result from the first step: $801+198=999$. \end{itemize}

+Ambitious students may venture further into other dihedral groups.
+We can for instance consider symmetries of the square, which we can use to produce formal number tricks on four-digit numbers.
+As an example, take $\tau=(14)$, $\mu=(23)$ and $\sigma=\tau\circ\mu\in D_4$.
+Then the null relation

+gives a formal number trick.
+It is spectator friendly on for instance the cell $\{a>d,b>c\}$, on which the output is $10989$.

+In this way, the students may compute relations between symmetries and use them to create their own number tricks, secretly learning group theory in the process. \end{example}